Topics Map > DoIT Help Desk

 Our campus uses to Cisco VoIP for our phone system.
 Employees can use the phone system through a physical phone, as well as through software called Jabber.
-For more on Jabber, please see Cisco VoIP - Jabber for Voice Only Overview and Sign in Information and Cisco VoIP - Jabber Software Installation for Computers.
+For more on Jabber, please see Cisco VoIP - Jabber for Voice Only Overview and Sign in Information and [Link for document 78622 is unavailable at this time.].

 In the Cisco VoIP - Self Care Portal, you can change your telephone PIN, add/change call forwarding, change voicemail notifications, and more.

 Cisco VoIP has a voicemail portal to listen and delete messages, as well as change greetings.
 To access the voicemail portal, you must either be on UW-Madison campus or using WiscVPN.
 Voicemail portal access is for individual accounts, not shared office lines.
 For more information, please see Cisco VoIP - Voicemail Portal Sign in and Overview.

 To access your email, simply point your browser to http://email.wisc.edu.
 Enter your NetID and password, and you should have full access to your university email account.

 DoIT recommends using a Microsoft Outlook client to receive your mail: Office 365 - Set up your mobile device or desktop client

 Office 365 is a great tool to keep track of meetings, appointments, and events.
 You can also schedule meetings, invite colleagues to meetings, and view colleagues' agendas.